COP30 launch of ProUrbano brings together two complementary facilities to help cities protect people, infrastructure, and livelihoods.

 ICLEI at COP30

-Cities and regions are bringing proven solutions and the ambition to scale them
+Cities and regions are already implementing solutions and are ready to scale them

 To date, only around a quarter of national climate commitments meaningfully integrate urban priorities, leaving a significant gap between where emissions are generated and where solutions can be delivered.